Space Generation Advisory Council: Executive Director

-Operations Manager
+Operations Officer

-SGAC’s Operations Manager will be accountable for supporting the management of SGAC operations.
+SGAC’s Operations Officer is responsible for supporting the management of SGAC's operations.
 This includes project planning, scheduling and managing, capacity and utilization management, delegating work to meet deliverables, and tracking the status of outstanding work from the different SGAC teams.

 Chairs

 SGAC’s Co-Chairs are elected for a two-year mandate by the SGAC Executive Committee and are responsible for leading the Executive Committee and supervising the activities of the SGAC staff, contractual obligations, and financial activities.

 Regional Coordinators

 SGAC’s Regional Coordinators are members of the SGAC Executive Committee.
 They coordinate activities in their region, oversee the work of the National Points of Contact, have voting rights on SGAC issues at the Executive Committee, and elect the Co-Chairs of the organization.

 Activities

-SGAC Involvement with the UN
+SGAC involvement with the UN

-The SGAC impact reaches as far as our member base and as broad as our involvement in the space sector.
-The products of SGAC events and project groups shape space policy at every level and have been referenced by other delegations at UN COPUOS.
-The objective is to articulate and frame a new long-term vision for space that aligns with – to the greatest extent practicable and in a manner consistent with the United Nations Space Agenda – the views of the future generation of space leaders.
+The Space Generation Advisory Council (SGAC) has a global presence with a diverse member base, and engages across various sectors within the space industry.
+Outputs from SGAC's events and project groups significantly contribute to shaping space policy at various levels.

+These contributions have been acknowledged and cited by numerous delegations within the context of the United Nations Committee on the Peaceful Uses of Outer Space (UN COPUOS).